 -Lauren Artress, “Walking a Sacred Path: Rediscovering the Labyrinth as a Spiritual Practice”

 Individuals may walk the labyrinth any time during daylight hours.
-Congregations are asked to call the Christ and Grace Church office at 804.733.7202 to reserve a time for groups.
+Congregations are asked to call or email the Christ and Grace Church office to reserve a time for groups.